dgcameron/adwcml_oow/README.md

-# HOL: Machine Learning 202:  Oracle Autonomous Database & Machine Learning Notebooks
+# HOL4721 Hands-on Lab Oracle Machine Learning

-Welcome to Analytics and Data Summit!
-This two hour workshop provides an introduction to Oracle Machine Learning.
-This is the lab guide for the hands on part of the workshop.
-You have been provided with environments to complete these labs.
+Welcome to the OOW'19 HOL4721 Hands-on Lab Oracle Machine Learning.
+This one hour workshop provides an introduction to Oracle Machine Learning in the Autonomous Database.
 However we encourage you to get a **FREE** trial account that comes with ALL the Oracle Cloud Services, and run through a more comprehensive hands on workshop (see below for instructions on how to get a trial account **AFTER** this workshop.

 ## Presentation